a16z-infra/companion-app/README.md

 #### Deploy to fly.io

 - Run `fly launch` -- this will generate a `fly.toml` that includes all the configurations you will need
-- Run `fly deploy` to deploy the app.
-You may also want to run `fly scale memory 512` to scale up the fly vm memory for this app.
+- Run `fly deploy -ha=false` to deploy the app -- the -ha flag makes sure fly only spins up one instance, which is included in the free plan.
+You also want to run `fly scale memory 512` to scale up the fly vm memory for this app.
 - Now you are ready to create a new production environment under the [current Clerk setup](https://dashboard.clerk.com/).
 For more details on deploying a production app with Clerk, check out their documentation [here](https://clerk.com/docs/deployments/overview)
 - Create a new file `.env.prod` locally and fill in all the production-environment secrets.
 Remember to update `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` by copying secrets from Clerk's production instance
 -`cat .env.prod | fly secrets import` to upload secrets